Home > New Zealand > Harness Failure Leaves Woman Dangling At Nevis Bungy Swing

 An Australian tourist, Tarla Carpenter was left hanging above a chasm after a serious harness failure left her dangling by her armpits at the Nevis Bungy Swing in the Nevis Canyon, Queenstown.

-The swing is 160 metres above the canyon floor and riders move at speeds of up to 150kph in a 300 metre arc.
+The Nevis Bungy Swing is 160 metres above the canyon floor and riders move at speeds of up to 150kph in a 300 metre arc.

 The tourist attraction, run by AJ Hackett, offers thrill seekers a death defying leap over a mind numbing drop.
 Tarla Carpenter and her boyfriend Matthew Pararta were on vacation in New Zealand when the couple opted for a ride on the bungee swing.